webiny/docs.webiny.com/docs/deep-dive/architecture/files.md

     - To protect agains brute-force attacks, Webiny has a fixed set of image sizes.
     - In case you request an image of 282px, Webiny will return the first greater image size.

-3. The image is returned the client, by passing and also being cached on the **(A) CloudFront** CDN.
+3. The image is returned to the client, by passing and also being cached on the **(A) CloudFront** CDN.

 ### D) File deleted